katakasioma/pancancerGITdata/README.md

 6. All overrepresented Biological Processes for the proteins involved in cancer-specific perturbations [supplementary File 2](https://drive.google.com/open?id=1WYrNaVupHU9Vp6wkgNZZBe3b4mrvemFi).

 7. Cancer-specific Overrepresented Biological Processes [supplementary File 3](https://drive.google.com/open?id=1iw6CKRuch-OGKqo9SkzOkP8OIwsmSefj).
-8. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in SMGs_driving_perturbations.xlxs (Supplementary File 4).
+8. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in Supplementary File 4.xlxs.

 8. Perturbed edges occuring in at least two cancer types were all merged to obtain pan-cancer gain and loss profiles (Supplementary Tables 14-15).